[Home] [Back to Ironwork & Metalwork page]

 as a single piece- and checked for accuracy against the layout table drawings.

-the width of the bar, are made by slitting and upsetting and drifting to final
+larger than the width of the bar, are made by slitting and upsetting and

 All